ldaniels528/trifecta/README.md

-Verify
+Trifecta (formerly Verify)
 =======

-Verify is a Command Line Interface (CLI) tool that enables users to quickly and easily inspect, publish and verify messages (or data) to Kafka, Storm and Zookeeper.
+Trifecta is a Command Line Interface (CLI) tool that enables users to quickly and easily inspect, publish and verify messages (or data) to Kafka, Storm and Zookeeper.

 Table of Contents